MartinEesmaa/VVCEasy/README.md

 # Encode/Decode (easy)

-Before you run VVCEasy.bat or VVCEasy.exe, you need to change from your input video file name into input.mp4 (as example) Follow the instructions, the commands will give your options.
+Before you run VVCEasy.bat or VVCEasy.exe, you need to change from your input video file name into input.mp4 (for example) Follow the instructions, the commands will give you options.
 Since 21 October 2021, VVCEasy is pre-release, but it's construction mode, but you can have a look with .BAT source code.

 -   Martin Eesmaa